 When you’ve brought your wood home or had it delivered, store your wood in a dry spot without any moisture: under a tarpaulin or in an outdoor shed, or better yet in a cellar, attic or well-ventilated garage.

 Which species are best?

-Best, hands down, are deciduous hardwood trees (oak, beech, walnut, hornbeam, fruit trees…), which are better than softwood trees (birch, poplar…) that tend to burn much faster.
+Best, hands down, are deciduous hardwood trees (oak, ash, beech, walnut, hornbeam, fruit trees…), which are better than softwood trees (birch, poplar…) which tend to burn much faster.
 Buy only “firewood” certified wood, and don’t burn pallets or construction wood, which tend to be full of toxic chemicals.
 Conifers produce a lot of soot as they burn, and can clog the exhaust tubing with deposits that fuels chimney fires.

 It’s wise to have the smoke vent or tubing swept once a year, or even two if it’s your only source of heating.
 Also, remember to purchase a smoke detector: it’s often mandatory in local regulations.